PROOF OF VACCINATION NOW REQUIRED FOR ENTRY. Please read Studio Bell’s Health & Safety Rules before your visit.

 Our Lost and Found is located on Level One at the Security office.

 Are masks required inside Studio Bell?
-As of September 4, masks will be mandatory inside Studio Bell.
-All visitors will be required to mask up in accordance with the Government of Alberta’s recent announcement.
+Yes.
+All visitors are required to mask up in indoors spaces in accordance with the City of Calgary's Face Covering Bylaw.
 Let’s stay safe, and rock on!

 How long will it take to move through the building with the limited experience?
 We estimate two hours or less.
 We ask guests to stay no more than two hours to prevent crowding.